 Sigma Chi has an outstanding reputation worldwide and, because of this, there are strict requirements in admitting new members.
 For example, all potential pledges must have a minimum GPA of at least a 2.5 and be a man of good character, a student of fair ability with ambitious purposes, a congenial disposition, possessed of good morals, have a high sense of honor and a deep sense of personal responsibility.
 Click here for more information about Sigma Chi.

 Phi Kappa Pi

 April 17, 1920, a group of Ripon College men formally banded together as Phi Kappa Pi with three ideals: scholarship, participation in college activities and decent conduct.
 Conversations between two of the founding members led them to think more of the organization as a men’s fraternity with primary interest in scholastic achievement.
 In the summer of 1920, the fraternity secured residence in a house adjacent to campus.
 In this building hung a portrait of William E. Merriman, Ripon College’s first president.
 The building was called Merriman, and the group soon became known as Merriman Club.
 For 20 years, through times of economic prosperity and the great depression, Merriman Club remained housed in this building.
 In 1939, Ripon began building new residence halls for men, and a new building was constructed for the fraternity on Congress Street and inherited the name Merriman House.
-In fall 2010, the Phi Kappa Pi fraternity vacated Merriman House and was relocated to Smith Hall, one of the four Quad residence halls on campus.
+The Phi Kappa Pi fraternity was relocated to east Anderson Hall, one of the four Quad residence halls on campus.